MarcManiez/Intro-to-Rust/class-outline.md

 ## Pattern Matching

 Pattern matching is the ability to branch the flow of our program depending on an enumerable.
-The standard way to do express branch off of multiple potential enum variants is to use the `match` keyword.
+The standard way to branch off of multiple potential enum variants is to use the `match` keyword.
 Let's continue our example to illustrate:

 ```Rust
 enum Identifier<'a> {